shrivathsap/advent_of_code/2015/day08/readme.md

 The issue is that when Haskell (or any programming language) reads the lines form a `.txt` file, it adds its own escape characters to escape the escape characters, and that makes everything very confusing (at least to me).

-I wrote two functions `parsed` and `unparsed` that manipulate these strings (seen as an array of `Char`), and then I take the lenght.
+I wrote two functions `parsed` and `unparsed` that manipulate these strings (seen as an array of `Char`), and then I take the length.
 Except, there's going to be an offset of `2` because of the surrounding quote marks.
 When I parse them, I will be including two extra backslashes and when I unparse them I will be not including two extra quote marks.